Te Moana-a-Toi

 • Shared coaching expertise, resources, and funding mechanisms to lift capability across the region

-By uniting as a region, clubs can:
+By working together, clubs can:

 • Build a sustainable talent pathway that no single club could resource alone.